Patricia Ann Ledford INKS !!

 Nat ran for Governor in 1974.
 I was his campaign coordinator and as we traveled across Tennessee for almost two years, I heard many stories of Carey's Flat, the Coffey family, and the mountain folk.
 I realized I was near his Grandfather Mountain retreat and recalled the beauty of the waterfall.
 That was 1973-1974, 43 years ago.

 That evening, I checked into the Boone, NC Fairfield Inn and immediately called my daughter, who was at the Chattanooga condo.
-I asked her to look in my filing cabinet for a file labeled "Nat Winston" to see if she could find a map to the cabin.
+I asked her to look in my filing cabinet for Nat’s file to see if she could find a map to the cabin.
 She found it and sent me a photo of the map.

 Nat had drawn the map over 50 years ago.
 There were no street names, other than The Blue Ridge Parkway.
 But I knew to head toward Grandfather Mountain.
 Exiting off the Blue Ridge Parkway, I came to Highway 221.
 I could turn right to Grandfather Mountain or left toward Blowing Rock.
 I turned left.
 A few miles down the road, I saw a sign: "Baptist Church-5 miles".
 There was a church on the map so I took the sharp turn to the right and found myself on a dirt-gravel road going deep into the forest.
 I just kept going.
 There were no street signs – only the tightly wound road to follow.
 I had no idea if I was on the right road, but after what seemed like an eternity, I came across the church.
 A country store indicated on the map was no more.
 I turned left and continued for another eternity.
 I recalled my two trips to the cabin and seemed to remember it was on the left.
 After 20 minutes driving on the sharply twisted dusty gravel road, I saw the cabin and the waterfall.
 Wow!
 It was unbelievable!
 I had found it after over 40 years!!
 [Note: Nat passed away in December, 2013, and left the cabin to his son, but it will always be known as Nat's cabin].